mangerij/ferret/doc/content/tutorials/FE_phase_field_multi_domain.md

 \end{aligned}
 \end{equation}

 which is satisfied at every step of the time evolution.
-The left hand side is computed by Electrostatics and the right hand side computed by PolarElectricPStrong.
+The left hand side is computed by Electrostatics and the right hand side computed by [`PolarElectricPStrong`](source/kernels/PolarElectricPStrong.md).
 Note that $\epsilon_b$ corresponds to a background dielectric strength which is assigned to high frequency (core) electrons.
-Next, we have the time derivatives of $P_x, P_y$, and $P_z$ with TimeDerivativeScaled.
-We implement some reduction of input file length by using the GlobalParams block.
+Next, we have the time derivatives of $P_x, P_y$, and $P_z$ with [`TimeDerivativeScaled`](source/kernels/TimeDerivativeScaled.md).
+We implement some reduction of input file length by using the `GlobalParams` block.

 !listing tutorial/multidomain.i
          block=GlobalParams
          link=False
          language=python

-which adds these lines automatically in the relevant Kernel and Materials objects.
+which adds these lines automatically in the relevant `Kernel` and `Materials` objects.
 To seed the relevant materials coefficients to the problem, we use the Materials system in MOOSE,

 !listing tutorial/multidomain.i
          block=Materials